 Afterwards, we browse the Debug-URL.
 Here, too, we have to remember that DEBUG=True has been set up and that we have carried out the port-forward.
 Now we can already set up a breakpoint in PyCharm.
 If we browse the respective view, the application will be stopped by the debugger and we can then inspect why a reduction of the counter either resets it to 0 or why we even get an IntegrityError:

-Thanks to the tools k3d/k3s, Helm, Telepresence and Python Remote Debug, we’ve conquered the mountain called ‘Cloud Native k8s development’.
+Thanks to the tools k3d/k3s, Helm, Telepresence and Python Remote Debug, we’ve conquered the mountain called ‘Local Kubernetes development’.
 Our developers can now develop in their own local Kubernetes cluster.
-A particularly practical solution to this is telepresence in combination with Python remote debug.
+A particularly practical solution to local Kubernetes development is telepresence in combination with Python remote debug.

 Still, it has to be noted that the handling of the tools isn’t quite that simple and that it does take some time to get used to them.
 The obstacle is particularly big in comparison with docker-compose.
 In this case, we’re missing something that would combine the aforementioned tools and could still be operated without any major initial hurdles.
 Stay tuned – we’ve recently been creating a solution which has already stood the test internally.